Bandlimited signal reconstruction from leaky integrate-and-fire encoding using POCS: Reconstruction by POCS

 \subsection{POCS algorithm}

 We can see from \eqref{PCu-explicit}, that the correcting term of $P_\calC u(t)$ is a piecewise exponential function, which is non-bandlimited.
-By considering the filtered version we further reduce the error of $P_\calC u(t)$ with $x(t)$.
+By considering the filtered version where $\varphi(t)$ is the sinc function of \eqref{phi}, we further reduce the error of $P_\calC u(t)$ with $x(t)$ (the subscript $\scriptscriptstyle\mathrm{P}$ in $M\subP$ has been chosen in reference to the POCS method that will be introduced later on).
 We thus obtain the error reductions

 where at least one of the two inequalities is strict when $u(t)\notin\calB\cap\calC$, i.e., when $u(t)$ is not simultaneously bandlimited and consistent (note that $u(t)\in\calC\backslash\calB$ implies that $P_\calC u(t)=u(t)\notin\calB$).
 For repetitive improvements, this suggests the use of the algorithm